 top of page

-Mount Chocorua via Champney Falls
+Mount Chocorua via Champney Brook Trail

 Last Friday, schools were closed and I was gifted some rare, one-on-one time with my teenager in the mountains.
 And although he realized about 20 minutes into the hike that maybe he'd made the wrong choice, "Oh right, I forgot that I hate hiking," he'd come back around by the time we reached the summit.
 He loves rock climbing and the top of Mount Chocorua is nothing but open ledge for scaling.
 Waaaaay more exciting to an active 15 year old than a walk in the woods.